College football's 50 best players in 2018

 Key stat: 115 tackles; No. 11 in McShay's mock

 The Tigers' best player was also one of the nation's best, taking home the Butkus Award.
-He finished second in the SEC with 115 tackles, had 12 tackles for loss, 3 sacks, 8 quarterback hurries, 5 pass breakups, 2 forced fumbles and was the unquestioned leader of a stellar Tiger defense.
+He finished second in the SEC with 115 tackles and had 12 tackles for loss, 3 sacks, 8 quarterback hurries, 5 pass breakups, 2 forced fumbles and was the unquestioned leader of a stellar Tigers defense.

 18. MONTEZ SWEAT